Community Reinforcement and Family Training

 Components of CRAFT

 In CRAFT, the therapist will teach CSOs about the basis of CRA as described above.
-CRAFT can be taught in a support group setting comprised of approximately 7 hour-long sessions.
+It can be taught in a support group setting comprised of approximately 7 hour-long sessions.
 Each session will focus on one of the aspects below.

 CSOs will learn to: